cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 It would be quite tedious and error-prone to have to copy/paste and modify these commands so many times.

 Instead, we can automate our analysis using some programming techniques, such as a _for loop_, to repeat the analysis across a range of samples.
-This is what we've done for you, having already prepared a shell script that runs through these steps sequentially for any number of samples (the full script is available [here](TODO)).
+This is what we've done for you, having already prepared a shell script that runs through these steps sequentially for any number of samples (if you are interested, the full script is available [here](../../course_files/participants/minimal/scripts/02-assembly.sh)).
 Our script is composed of two parts:

-- At the top of the script you will find a section `#### Settings ####`, where you can define several options to run the analysis (we will detail these below).
+- **Settings:** at the top of the script you will find a section `#### Settings ####`, where you can define several options to run the analysis (we will detail these below).
-- Further down you find a section `#### Assembly pipeline ####`, which contains the commands to run the full analysis from raw sequences to an annotated assembly.
+- **Pipeline:** further down you find a section `#### Assembly pipeline ####`, which contains the commands to run the full analysis from raw sequences to an annotated assembly.
-  The code we use looks more complex, as we make use of several (more advanced) programming techniques, but the basic steps are the same as those we detailed step-by-step in the previous section.
+  The code we use looks more complex, as we make use of several (advanced) programming techniques, but the basic steps are the same as those we detailed step-by-step in the previous section.

 As a user of our script, the most important part is the `#### Settings ####`.
 The following settings are available: